saper/captdriver/README.md

 # captdriver

 ## Foreword
-Are you still using an older Canon laser printer that doesn't support network printing, PCL or EPS?
-Do you use an operating system other than macOS or Microsoft Windows, and have trouble getting Canon's drivers to work?
-Or are you simply averse to the practice of installing 32-bit dependencies on a 64-bit system?

 **Captdriver is a free (as in speech) alternative driver** for Canon printers that can only accept the proprietary CAPT data stream format.
-It aims to be a reliable and truly portable alternative driver for alternative operating systems such as GNU/Linux.
-Being free and open source, you can take part in its development too, and help with expanding support, adding new features, and most importantly, maintaining its codebase.
+It aims to be a reliable and truly portable alternative driver.
+It's free and open source, so you can take part in its development, and help with expanding support, adding new features, and most importantly, maintaining its codebase.

-As Captdriver is almost completely written in C, and dependent only on the Common Unix Printing System (*CUPS*), it is potentially compatible with any operating system with a working copy of CUPS.
+As Captdriver is almost completely written in C, and uses the Common Unix Printing System (*CUPS*), it is potentially compatible with any operating system with a working copy of CUPS, regardless of hardware architecture.

-As a bonus for users on 64-bit x86 hardware, Captdriver eliminates the need to run 32-bit binaries on your 64-bit operating system.
+As a bonus for users on x86-64 hardware, Captdriver eliminates the need to install 32-bit libraries on your 64-bit operating system.

 ## Status
 Captdriver is currently admittedly far from complete, but three printers